HassanSajjad-302/HMake/Projects/UE5/README.md

 | `publicLinkDeps()` | public link-only dependency |
 | `privateLinkDeps()` | private link-only dependency |

+`UnrealServer.hmake.hpp` is intentionally broader than `UnrealServer.Target.cs`.
+The latter names the initial `UnrealGame` module, while UBT subsequently expands `Launch`, dynamically loaded modules, enabled plugin modules, and ordinary dependencies into `UEBuildBinary.Modules`.
+The target specification records that evaluated monolithic membership as private link-only edges.
+For the current bootstrap, its logical module names map one-for-one to the module object directories in UBT's `UnrealServer-Linux-Debug.rsp` (including modules whose object directories use `ShortName`).

 A source-less external module can declare its include paths and definitions on its `UeCppTarget`, then attach physical libraries through `publicPrebuiltStaticLibrary()`, `privatePrebuiltStaticLibrary()`,